How to Get a Loan for Your First Home – A Quick Guide

 Do some homework and get an idea about the different types of home loans/mortgage types that are available.
-There are FHA loans; there are also FHA Energy Efficient Mortgage, FHA 203K Loan, Fannie Mae and Freddie Mac, USDA Loan, VA Loan, and Conventional Loans.
+There are FHA loans, FHA Energy Efficient Mortgage, FHA 203K Loan, Fannie Mae and Freddie Mac, USDA Loan, VA Loan, and Conventional Loans.

-Understand the terms of each type of loan and find out the basic requirements of each type to understand whether you are eligible or not.
+Understand the terms of each type of loan and determine the basic requirements of each type to understand whether you are eligible.

 6. Understand Down Payment Requirements

 But it is still important for you to understand the requirements.
-If you’re going for a conventional loan, you may have to make a down payment within the range of 5 to 20%.
+If you’re going for a conventional loan, you may have to make a down payment within the 5 to 20% range.
 If you get a 203K loan, the required down payment is usually 3.5%.
 The same goes for FHA loans.
 You may not need to make any down payments if you get a USDA loan or a VA loan.

 7. Look for grants and homebuyer programs

 There are several grants and programs that are available for first-time homebuyers.
 These programs are offered by the Department of Housing and Urban Development (HUD).
 Some examples include the One Dollar Program and the Good Neighbour Next Door Program.
-Other programs and grants may also be available depending on your city and state.
+Depending on your city and state, other programs and grants may also be available.
 Do some research and see if you can apply for these grants or programs.

 Last words about home loans and home buying